 Prof. Dr. Christine Langenfeld takes over as Chairwoman of the Expert Council

-In July 2012 Prof. Dr. Christine Langenfeld took over as Chairwoman of the Expert Council of German Foundations on Integration and Migration.
+In July 2012 Prof. Dr. Christine Langenfeld took over as Chairperson of the Expert Council of German Foundations on Integration and Migration.
 She is a law professor and has been part of the SVR since its inception.
-On 8 July 2016, the German Bundesrat elected Prof. Christine Langenfeld’s to serve as a Justice on the German Federal Constitutional Court and, as a result, Prof. Dr. Hacı Halil Uslucan has provisionally assumed the role of Chairman of the Expert Council of German Foundations on Integration and Migration.
+On 8 July 2016, the German Bundesrat elected Prof. Christine Langenfeld’s to serve as a Justice on the German Federal Constitutional Court and, as a result, Prof. Dr. Hacı Halil Uslucan has provisionally assumed the role of Chairperson of the Expert Council of German Foundations on Integration and Migration.

 Dr. Cornelia Schu becomes SVR’s Managing Director